-On June 20, 1991, Opposer formally offered its evidence consisting of Exhibits "A" to "QQQQ" inclusive of sub-markings.
-This office issued and Order dated July 15, 1991, admitting the same.
+On June 20, 1991, Opposer formally offered its evidence consisting of Exhibit "A" to "QQQ" inclusive of sub-markings.
+This Office issued an Order dated July 15, 1991, admitting the same.

-For failure of Respondent-Applicant to appear at the scheduled hearing on October 18, 2004 it has declared to have waived its right to present further evidence.
+For failure of Respondent-Applicant to appear on the scheduled hearing on October 18, 2004, it was declared to have waived its right to present further evidence.
 Subsequently, this case was submitted for decision.